nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_rest_device_message/README.rst

 Provisioning and onboarding your device to nRF Cloud
 ****************************************************

-You must on-board your device to nRF Cloud for this sample to function.
+You must onboard your device to nRF Cloud for this sample to function.
 You only need to do this once for each device.

-This sample supports two methods to on-board your device:
+This sample supports two methods to onboard your device:

 * Using `nRF Cloud Provisioning Service`_ and the auto-onboarding option.
    This is the preferred option for nRF91x1-based devices.